How to free up space on iPhone when storage is full

 • A list of all your apps, organized by how much data they’re using

-Checking these settings is the easiest way to find out what’s hogging up your iPhone’s full storage.
+Checking these settings is the easiest way to find out what’s hogging your iPhone’s full storage.

 Identifying space hogs

-iPhone users often find that apps, photos, and videos take up a large amount space.
-Diving into the space your apps take up, scroll down and you’ll see:
+iPhone users often find that apps, photos, and videos take up a large amount of space.
+After diving into the space your apps take up, scroll down and you’ll see:

 • All your apps, sorted by storage size